Staying Overnight at Karosta Prison in Liepaja Latvia

 The check-in time was at 9 p.m., but since I had nowhere else to go, I thought I might as well wait in the lobby or something.
 Surely prisons have lobbies too?

-On both sides of the roads were forests.
+On both sides of the road leading to the prison were forests.
 Occasionally, I would come across a building or two, which I assumed were apartments, but they looked cold and deserted.
 As I reached the prison at 5 p.m., a stocky old lady was locking the gate from outside.
 A sign on the gate clearly stated that it was only open till 4 p.m. in October.

 I asked the lady if they would be open again that night.
 She shook her head.
 I told her I had already made a reservation and proceeded to show her the confirmation email.
 Shaking her head again, she told me in broken English to call the number on the gate.
 And then she left me standing there, alone and bewildered.

 The day was getting dark.
 There was a bench by the roadside, but I didn’t want to sit there all alone in the dark, and in front of a haunted prison, no less.
 So, I walked back towards the main road where there were streetlights.
 My offline map showed there were a few cafes nearby, but upon finding them, I discovered they were all closed.

 I did, however, find a grocery store that would stay open till 10.
 That eased my worry a little, because if the prison didn’t re-open by 9, at least I knew I had someone to go to for help.
 In a worst-case scenario — if I couldn’t get a bus or a taxi back to Liepaja — I was hoping that the storekeeper might take pity on me and invite me to her house.
 Apart from that, I didn’t have any other backup plan.

 The hours moved really slowly, but at long last, it was 8.45 p.m. — time for me to go and check if the prison was open.
 I was praying that I would see some lights coming from it, but was disappointed to find that it was just as dark as when I had left it several hours ago.